 Service Provider issues service order cancellation

-From the time both Service Providers have sent a valid notification of a new Subscription Version to the time the Subscription Version is activated, either Service Provider may send a message to the NPAC SMS to cancel the Subscription Version.
+From the time both Service Providers have sent a valid Create request of a new Subscription Version to the time the Subscription Version is activated, either Service Provider may send a message to the NPAC SMS to cancel the Subscription Version.
 If this occurs, the NPAC SMS will notify both Service Providers that the Subscription Version is in a cancel-pending state.

 Service provider cancels an un-concurred Subscription Version